Skip to main content

 Go to app.podhoc.com and click Sign up.
 You can use email + password or Google.
 No card.
 No phone verification.
 The form takes under 30 seconds.

-The dashboard shows an upload zone.
-Drag your PDF in, or click to browse.
-Files up to the per-tier size cap are accepted.
+On the free tier, paste the link to a publicly reachable PDF (hosted on your own site, a public Google Drive share, an online archive) — Podhoc fetches and processes the content automatically.
+To drag and drop a PDF straight from your computer you need Creator or Pro.
 The PDF needs extractable text — most files exported from a journal, word processor or PDF generator qualify.
 If your only copy is a scanned image, run it through any free OCR tool first (your operating system, your file viewer, or a free online utility) so the text is searchable.

 3. Pick a pedagogical format

 The format determines the personality of the episode.
 For a research paper, Critique evaluates the methodology.
 For a textbook chapter, Didactic structures the explanation as teaching.
-For a long report, Deep Dive runs a two-host conversational exploration.
+For a long report, Deep Dive runs an in-depth exploration (two-host conversational with Creator/Pro; single voice on free).
 If unsure, pick Deep Dive — it works as a safe default for almost any document.

 4. Set duration and language

 Choose a duration between 5 and 30 minutes (the 30-minute cap is the free-tier limit; Pro extends to 2 hours).
-Pick the output language — 74 supported, including all 8 languages this site is translated into.
+Pick the output language — English or Spanish on free (73 languages with Creator/Pro, including all 8 languages this site is translated into).
 The source PDF and the output language can differ; you can listen to a French paper in English, for instance.

 5. Generate and listen